RAILGUN1124/cs258-project/ppo/README.md

 ## Results

 This section presents training and evaluation results for PPO agents trained with two capacity configurations (20 and 10 wavelengths per link).
-Results are structured similarly to the DQN README for easy comparison.

 ### Part 1: Link Capacity = 20